Tidal heating in detached double white dwarf binaries: Detached double white dwarf binaries

-corresponding to the range bound between the two rates of $1.7 \times 10^{-4}$ and $0.003 \ \mathrm{yr}^{-1}$.
-The maximum of this estimate obtained with the merger rate from R CrB stars, 59 binaries, is several times larger than the number of binaries in the table (9 binaries).
-However, using the (much smaller) stably mass transferring AM CVn birthrate for the binary production rate, the expected number is $N_\mathrm{ZTF}=3$ binaries.
-Although this estimate $N_\mathrm{ZTF}$ depends sensitively on the maximum distance ($\propto r_\mathrm{obs}^2$) and minimum frequency ($ \propto f_\mathrm{min}^{-8/3}$), the sample size of nine (9) binaries falls within our predicted range from the two rates in Equation~(\ref{eq:NZTF}).
-According to this calculation, the observed population could be more or less complete, and are not strongly biased to brighter objects that have exceptionally high temperatures.
+The {larger} estimate obtained with the merger rate from {RCrB} stars ({orange line}), 59 binaries, is several times larger than the number of binaries in the table (9 binaries).
+However, using the much smaller stably mass transferring AM CVn birthrate ({blue line}) for the binary production rate, the expected number is $N_\mathrm{ZTF}=3$ binaries. {The amplitude of $N_\mathrm{ZTF}$ (left vertical axis) in Figure~\ref{fig:NZTF} are set by $\mathrm{selection} \times \mathcal{R}_\mathrm{ELM}$, where $\mathrm{selection}$ depends} sensitively on the maximum distance ({volume }${V_\mathrm{obs}}\propto r_\mathrm{obs}^2$) {where we used the furthest distance in the sample.
+Then for the calculation of $N_\mathrm{ZTF}$, the integral depends sensitively on the chosen} minimum frequency ($ \propto f_\mathrm{min}^{-8/3}$){.
+Given our assumptions,} the sample size of nine (9) binaries falls within our predicted range {for $N_\mathrm{ZTF}$} from the two rates in Equation~(\ref{eq:NZTF}). \\